-The accounting policies adopted are consistent with those of the previous financial year except for the following new accounting pronouncements which became effective as of January 1, 2022.
+The accounting policies adopted are consistent with those of the previous financial year except for the following amendments to PFRS Accounting Standards which became effective as of January 1, 2024.
 These changes in the accounting policies did not have any significant impact on the financial position or performance of the Bank.